mikaelvesavuori/lambda-dynamic-prerenderer/README.md

 ### Prerequisites

 - You will need an AWS account
+- You will need [Serverless Framework](https://www.serverless.com) installed if you are going to use the automated approach
-- Highly likely that you need to have the AWS SDK installed
+- Highly likely that you need to have the [AWS CLI](https://aws.amazon.com/cli/) installed
 - Highly likely that you need to be logged in through the terminal/environment
-- Optional: A REST client like Insomnia if you don't really love curl'ing in your terminal
+- Optional: A REST client like [Insomnia](https://insomnia.rest) if you don't really love to curl in your terminal

 ### Create a static build of a site